xueyaohuang/RoadToCodeFarmer/mianjing/self_introduction.md

 I deepened my knowledge on algorithms, data structures and software development.I also empowered my skills in data analytics during my internship.

-And I had a chance to get to know appfolio from its website, and I get very interested in the company's business: PROPERTY MANAGEMENT.
+And I had a chance to get to know appfolio from its website, and I get very interested in the company's business: find local professonals for almost everything.
 I'm hoping to join the team and get to know more about the engineering practice.